Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids: Dynamics for inhomogeneous TLLs

 For instance, from the Heisenberg equation using $H_{\mathrm{iTLL}}$ in \eqref{Eq:H_iTLL_vK} [or equivalently, $H_{F}$ in \eqref{Eq:H_iTLL_vK_ibp}] and the commutation relations in \eqref{Eq:CCR} we (formally) obtain

 This implies that the equation of motion for $\hat{\phi}$ is

 which can be seen as a certain inhomogeneous generalization of the wave equation.
-Its general solution (for arbitrary initial conditions) can be found by expanding $\hat{\phi}(x, t)$ in the eigenfunctions using \eqref{phi_n_pi_n} and \eqref{Eq:canquant} (cf.\ also \cite{Note2}):
+Its general solution (for arbitrary initial conditions) can be found by expanding $\hat{\phi}(x, t)$ in the eigenfunctions using \eqref{phi_n_pi_n} and \eqref{Eq:canquant}:

 with